-See Note N of the Notes to Consolidated Financial Statements in this Annual Report for a discussion of regulatory matters and developments concerning the Gas Index Pricing Litigation.
+See Note N of the Notes to Consolidated Financial Statements in this Annual Report for a discussion of regulatory matters.

 Other Legal Proceedings - We are a party to various litigation matters and claims that have arisen in the normal course of our operations.
 While the results of these litigation matters and claims cannot be predicted with certainty, we believe the reasonably possible losses from such matters, individually and in the aggregate, are not material.
-Additionally, we believe the probable final outcome of such matters will not have a material adverse effect on our consolidated results of operations, financial position or cash flows.
+Additionally, we believe the probable final outcome of such matters will not affect adversely our consolidated results of operations, financial position or cash flows.